Why are Call Center Campaigns Important?

 - Primarily outbound calling with agents able to take callbacks

 - Focusing on your agents’ talents, such as prioritizing inbound or outbound calls for certain agents

 - Flexible campaign options, such as changing the priority of a campaign and giving your agents the ability to manage their own campaigns

 - Having dedicated agents to either outbound or inbound calls

 - Having backup agents for periods of high volume inbound calls

 Some important settings you can change based on the campaign:

 - Lead recycle statuses – This determines which dispositions will automatically be recalled by the dialer at a later time.

 - Caller ID – The number displayed on the prospect’s phone when your agent is calling.

-- Type of dialing – Set the method of dialing to predictive, manual, etc.
+- Type of dialing – Set the method of dialing to predictive dialing software, manual, etc.